FeernandoOFF/DebugMenu/README.md

 **Adding Analytics Module**

-Just add the `DebugAnalytics` singleton to your list of Modules, and you're good to go.
+First, to show the module, you need to add the `AnalyticsModule` to your list of Modules.
+Then, you can use the `DebugAnalytics` singleton to log events.

 ```kotlin
 DebugMenuOverlay(